-Program 5.1.2 Downtown Specific Plan (DSP): The DSP does not address ADUs and contains subjective design standards.
-The City will amend the DSP to ensure regulations are clear, address ADUs, including establishing associated standards and parking standards, and rewrite design standards so they are objective.
+Program 5.1.2 Downtown Specific Plan (DSP): The City will revise the DSP to address constraints to housing development.
+Specifically, the City will increase allowable height in the short-term through REAP 2.0 funding to facilitate housing opportunities.
+As part of the General Plan Update, the City will also increase density in the DSP and re-evaluate development standards such as parking requirements.
+The City also will amend the DSP to ensure regulations are clear, address

+ADUs, including establishing associated standards and parking standards, and revise design standards so they are more objective.
+(See also Program 2.2.3 Provide Incentives.)